Spring 2020 Featured Titles

 Fitz | by Mick Cochrane | Audiobook

-If you’ve never met your father, and then found out he lived in the same town as you, what would you do?
-This is the very real situation that 15-year old Fitzgerald- “Fitz” for short- is faced with one morning.
-Almost by accident, he discovers that his absentee father is a little less absentee that he thought.
+If you’ve never met your father and then found out he lived in the same town as you, what would you do?
+This is the very real situation that 15-year old Fitzgerald- “Fitz” for short- is faced.
+Almost by accident, he discovers one morning that his absentee father is a little less absentee that he thought.
 So he decides to wait outside his office and confront him.
 With a gun.
-But when you father says he’s sorry for leaving you with a gun in his face, can you believe him?
+But when your father says he’s sorry for leaving you with a gun in his face, can you believe him?
 And why did Fitz’s mom lie to him?
 This can’t end well.

 Dark Eden: Eve of Destruction | by Patrick Carman | Audiobook

 In this sequel to last year’s Dark Eden, Will Besting and all of his cohorts return to Ford Eden at the behest of Mrs. Goring, who is nearing the end of her life.
 Promising to cure them of all the ailments they received on their last visit, she apparently double crosses them when she locks them beneath the abandoned military base.
 Danger lurks around every corner.
 Even worse?
 Rainsford, now just as young as the rest of them, is locked in with them too.

 Journal of a Schoolyard Bully: Cyberbully | by Farley Katz